allhandsactive/site/cancel.md

 ---
-title: "Payment Canceled"
+title: Payment Canceled
 layout: single
 permalink: /cancel
 ---

 ## I Still Want to Take the Class

 All Hands Active is committed to spreading knowledge.
 We won't keep anyone from attending a class.
 But we are sustained by donations!
 Can you give at least $1?

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />
 <input type="hidden" name="hosted_button_id" value="69U5NTR452A2L" />